Administrative Assistant Advice

 In most environments, I feel, it is important to have guidance and or a mentor in your field.
 I find work challenging due to not having a mentor or direction.
 A degree only goes so far.

-Administrative Assistant in Dallas:
+Administrative Assistant in Salem: